 5.1 Situations in which we will use your personal information

-We need all the categories of information in the list at section 3 above primarily to consider your application, including but not limited to putting together an offer letter (contractual performance), establishing your right to work (legal obligation), evaluating your suitability for the role and undertaking criminal records searches, and other background and reference checks and to generally conform with our regulatory and legal obligations.
+We need all the categories of information in the list at section 3 above primarily to consider your application, including but not limited to putting together an offer letter, establishing your right to work, evaluating your skills, qualifications and suitability for the role and undertaking criminal records searches, and other background and reference checks and to generally conform with our regulatory and legal obligations.

 5.2 If you fail to provide personal information